Cole Bergquist

-Cole Bergquist (born November 16, 1985) is an American real estate broker and developer and a former Canadian football quarterback for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Cole Bergquist (born November 16, 1985) is an American former professional football quarterback who played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played college football at the University of Montana.

-San Clemente High School
+Early life

 Bergquist attended San Clemente High School where he played baseball, basketball and football.
 His senior year, he led the SCHS football team to a 10–3 record and the CIF semi-final game.
 He was selected as first team all league in football.
 Bergquist was awarded by the National Honors Society as a top Scholar-Athlete in the state of California.

 College career

 Bergquist had a stellar career for the Montana Grizzlies.
 He led the team to a 35–6 record and a national championship game during his 4-year tenure as the starting quarterback.
-Over his career Bergquist accounted for 9,113 yards and 71 touchdowns.
+Over his career, Bergquist accounted for 9,113 yards and 71 touchdowns.
 His best game came against Sacramento State in 2004, he completed 17 of 19 passes for 291 yards 4 TD and O INT, and also rushed for 1 TD.
 He was selected to the Big Sky All-Conference team his junior and senior year.
 He set numerous school records including highest completion percentage in a game 13 of 13 (100%).
 His senior year he was awarded the "Scholar-Athlete of The Year" award for the University of Montana.

 Professional career

+After going undrafted in the 2009 NFL draft, Bergquist attended rookie minicamp on a tryout basis with the San Diego Chargers.

-Bergquist signed with The San Diego Chargers following his senior season.
-After mini-camp he was offered a spot on the practice roster, but elected to pursue opportunities in the Canadian Football League.
-His rights were originally owned by the BC lions, but were traded to the Saskatchewan Roughriders during his tenure in the NFL.
-Bergquist played for the Saskatchewan Roughriders from 2009 - 2012.
-The Roughriders played in the Grey Cup in the 2009 and 2010 losing both times to the Montreal Alouettes.
+Bergquist's CFL rights were originally owned by the BC Lions, but were traded to the Saskatchewan Roughriders.
+He officially signed with the Roughriders on July 6, 2009.
+He did not dress for any games during the 2009 season.
+Bergquist dressed in all 36 regular season games from 2010 to 2011, only attempting six total passes.
+Saskatchewan played in the Grey Cup in 2009 and 2010 losing both times to the Montreal Alouettes.
 After a disappointing season in 2011 the Roughriders coaching staff was released.
 The incoming coaching staff released Bergquist during the off-season before the start of the 2012 season.

-Real Estate
+Real estate

 In his first five years as a real estate broker, Bergquist sold 255 properties making him one of the top agents in the state of Montana.
 According to Real Trends in 2016, he was rated as the number one agent in the Montana Regional MLS in terms of total production, with sales totaling over $37 million.
 That year, Bergquist sold "The Indian Prairie Ranch" in Victor, Montana at $9.5 million.